 Servings

 This recipe makes about 4 servings.
-If you use it for an appetizer, it will make about 6 servings.
+If you use it as an appetizer, it will yield approximately 6 servings.
 It is best served immediately after making it, but it can be stored in the refrigerator for 1-2 days and reheated.

 Other Recipes You Might Like

-If you like this recipe, here are some other seafood recipes.
+If you like this recipe, consider trying these seafood recipes.
 Click on each name to link to the recipe.

 Source for Fresh-Frozen Fish